Change the data source for a workbook, data model, or element

 - You must have Can edit or Can explore access to the document.

-- If you want to change the source of an input table, the connection you change it to must have Write access enabled.
+- To change the connection used by an input table, the connection you change it to must have Write access enabled.
+See Set up write access for more information.

 Considerations

-You can swap the data source for all elements in a workbook or data model, for example to change from a test data warehouse connection to a production data warehouse connection, do the following:
+You can change the data source for all elements in a workbook or data model, such as when changing from a test connection to a production connection, by doing the following:

 -